adhiiisetiawan/github-user-apps/README.md

 ![Example screenshot](./Home6.png) ![Example screenshot](./Detail6.png)

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* AndroidX
+* RecycleView
+* LoopJ
+* Glide
+* SQLite

 ## Setup
 Clone this repository and run in android studio

 ## Features
 List of features ready and TODOs for future development
-* Show github user
-* Search github user
-* Favorite github user and save to SQLite
+* MVVM (Model-View-ViewModel) Architecture
-* Localization
+* Localization for support Indonesian and English Language
+* SQLite for local database
+* Glide for load image from url
+* LoopJ to request api network

 ## Status
 Project is: _finished_